 You can prepare for future editions by collecting:

-To help manage these changes and additions, you may want to create a duplicate copy of your textbook – for example with Pressbooks’ Clone a book feature – and use this as a template for the next edition.
+To help manage these changes and additions, you may want to create a duplicate copy of your OER – for example with Pressbooks’ Clone a book feature – and use this as a template for the next edition.

 When publishing and releasing a new edition: